HT PA03A Review

 For a total of only ten pins on each side, the HT PA03A grips exceptionally well.
 The pins aren't so tall that your feet feel glued to the pedals but not so short that you would feel slipping.
 (Foot adjustment: moderate).
 The spacing of the pins allows for even grip and traction; however, the two stationary composite pins don't offer much assistance in keeping your foot where you want it.
 Also beware of wet, muddy conditions with this pedal.
 Those innermost non-removable plastic pins provide zero grip if they get smothered in mud.

 The HT PA03A pedal comes with eight hex top screws pins per side, as well as two plastic injection molded pins closer to the spindle thread.
-The platform itself has only the slightest concavity, but our shoes feel well-planted above the spindle.
+The platform itself has only the slightest concavity, but our shoes felt well-planted above the spindle.
 These pins are set in a symmetrical pattern around the perimeter of the pedal body, creating a consistent feel on each side of your shoe.
 Unlike some the other pedals tested, the PA03A is missing traction pins directly over the pedal axle.
-This leaves a large contact area of the plastic body, which feels slightly slippery when wet or dusty.
+This leaves a large contact area of the plastic body, which can feel slightly slippery when wet or dusty.

 The PA03A rips in sharp corners, and it's easy to take a foot off to cut a sharp turn, and just as easy to put it back on.
 These pedals are at home in the jumps, where extracting your shoe from the pins and re-engaging it quickly is paramount for executing tricks.
 This same playfulness does cause some shoe-pedal chatter while charging through chunky rock gardens, and we found our foot placement wandering.